ayoolamakinde/sedna_uril/README.md

 ## Alternate testing steps if docker-compose fails

 Although, I have created both the docker and docker compose files, I didnt get a chance to test them because docker kept crashing on my personal computer and I didnt have the time to troubleshoot.
+I was only able to get less than 2 hours to work on this.

 So, if you try running the docker compose and it fails for any reason please test using a virtualenv by following this steps.